nikovacevic/rmr.ghost/README.md

 ```

 ### Loading content
-Optionally, you can delete the default starter posts and upload the RMR blog content.
-This will require two things: a JSON file of exported posts, users, etc; a backup of the `/content/images` directory for images.
+You will probably want to delete the default posts and upload the RMR blog content.
+Here's how to do that:
+- Go to [Settings > Labs](http://localhost:2368/ghost/#/settings/labs) and Import a JSON backup of the real RMR blog data.
+- Go to [Settings > Labs](http://localhost:2368/ghost/#/settings/labs) and upload the [routes.yaml](https://github.com/nikovacevic/rmr.ghost/blob/master/assets/config/routes.yaml) file in the assets  directory
+- Go to [Settings > General](http://localhost:2368/ghost/#/settings/general) and select the publication icon, logo, and cover from the [/assets/images directory](https://github.com/nikovacevic/rmr.ghost/tree/master/assets/images).
+- Acquire a tarball of the images directory and unzip it into your `/content/images` directory.